MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`restoreArguments`** - **Arguments**<br>
 `string`.
 Optional.
 Use when `command = restore`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Write the additional arguments to be passed to the `restore` command.
+Writes the additional arguments to be passed to the `restore` command.
 <!-- :::editable-content-end::: -->
 <br>